CodeCricut/BTimeLogger/README.md

 The `WpfCore` is a class library that contains classes common to creating WPF apps.
 It is contained within its own project for modularity and so it may be used in other WPF apps.

+Additional documentation can be found in the `Documentation` directories of both projects.

 ### Services and Dependency Injection

 [Dependency injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) is used throughout the solution to achieve Inversion of Control between classes and their dependencies.
 Classes are dependent upon high-level abstractions rather than concrete implementation which results in more modular, testable, and maintainable functional units.